1848 United States presidential election in Indiana: Summary

-Indiana chose 12 electors on a statewide general ticket.
-Nineteenth-century election laws required voters to vote directly for members of the Electoral College rather than for president.
-This sometimes resulted in small differences in the number of votes cast for electors pledged to the same presidential candidate, if some voters did not vote for all the electors nominated by a party.
+Indiana chose 12 electors in a statewide general election.
+Nineteenth-century presidential elections used a form of block voting that allowed voters to modify the electoral list nominated by a political party before submitting their ballots.
+Because voters elected each member of the Electoral College individually, electors nominated by the same party often received differing numbers of votes as a consequence of voter rolloff, split-ticket voting, or electoral fusion.
 This table compares the votes for the most popular elector pledged to each ticket, to give an approximate sense of the statewide result.
 (Note: Riker and Thornbrough count 18 votes for independent electoral lists in addition to the Democratic, Whig, and Free Soil tickets.)